Foundry376/Mathomatic-iOS/library/trunk/README.txt

 To compile Mathomatic as a stand-alone executable that has no shared library dependencies, type:

+	make clean
-	LIBS=-static make
+	make static

 The resulting binary will run on any system with the same operating system (like Linux) and architecture (like x86), because the libraries are static (included with the binary).
-Unfortunately, the "-static" option cannot be combined with readline, due to the way the readline library works.

-To compile the secure version, with no file I/O or shelling out, type:
+To create the secure version of Mathomatic, with no file I/O nor shelling out possible, type:

 	./compile.secure